 In addition to academic journals, professional trade publications offer a wealth of information relevant to mass media research.
 Research abstracts, located in most college and university libraries, are also valuable sources for research topics.
 These volumes contain summaries of research articles published in nearly every academic journal.
-Sources of Research Topics

-Magazines

-and

-Periodicals
+Magazines and Periodicals